spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-create-personalized-prices.md

 ## 3. Extend the price module

-The `Price` module should be extended so that we can query prices by SKU and group ID and retrieve the default price.
+The `Price` module should be extended so that you can query prices by SKU and group ID and retrieve the default price.

 ## 4. Import prices